 Pocaterra Ridge is a well-known hike in Kananaskis come September.
 This is thanks to the endless larch trees that turn golden yellow come the last few weeks of September.

 Hiking Pocaterra Ridge is one of the best things to do in Kananaskis during this time!
-Other nearby larch hikes that are also great larch hikes are Arethusa Cirque and Ptarmigan Cirque.
+Other nearby larch hikes are Arethusa Cirque and Ptarmigan Cirque.

 Hike Wasootch Ridge